 Foreign currency risk is the risk of changes in the fair vale or future cash flows of an exposure due to changes in foreign exchange rates.
-The Company's exposure to foreign currency risk relates primarily to the Company's operating activities (consultancy, roaming revenue and expense) and financing activities (borrowing in foreign currency).
+The Company's exposure to foreign currency).
 The Company is mainly exposed to changes in USD and NOK rates.
-The Company's exposure to foreign currency changes for other currencies is not material.
+The Company's exposure to foreign currency changes for other currencies is foreign currency risk relates primarily to the Company's operating activities (consultancy, roaming revenue and expense) and financing activities (borrowing in not material.

-i) Exposure to currency risk
+Exposure to currency risk :